CVNRneuroimaging/infrastructure/config/notes/20150820-stowlerBircSystemConfig.md

 # stowler BIRC system config: pano.birc.emory.edu on 20150820

-_...config and testing in progress..._
+_More config and testing to be done, but here are today's notes._

-- _TBD: fix pano's CTRL-ALT-DEL problem_
+_TBD: fix pano's CTRL-ALT-DEL problem_

 # pano: missing login box